0xdipak/React-My-Notes/README.md

 - and run the project

-You can see my project live  : [My Notes](https://my-notes-3qt.pages.dev)
+You can see my project live on cloudflare : [My Notes](https://my-notes-3qt.pages.dev)